nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk2.rst

 - **Join**.
 If checked, then all procuced copies of donor object will be merged into one mesh.
 Unchecked by default.
+- **Remove doubles**.
+If checked, then "remove doubles" / "merge by distance" function will be applied to the resulting mesh; i.e., vertices that have (nearly) the same position, will be merged together.
+Merging threshold is controlled by **Threshold** input / paramter.
+This parameter is only visible if **Join** parameter is checked.
+Unchecked by default.
 - **Matching mode**.
 This defines how the list of donor objects is matched with list of recipient objects.
 Available values are:

    - **Match longest**.
 Each pair of recipient and donor objects will be